A BIT ABOUT ME

 Do you still need to hear my story as to why I started Inner City Bliss or is their story enough?
 My story is their story.

-The mental health of black Americans is something that can no longer be ignored and has to be addressed.
-At Inner City Bliss we are committed to doing what we can to provide some relief to black and brown communities.
+The mental health of black and brown communities is something that can no longer be ignored and has to be addressed.
+At Inner City Bliss we are committed to doing what we can to provide relief to those who need it the most.